 How do I register for the parish?

-The rector of St. Joseph's Parish will have registration forms available soon.
+The rector of St. Joseph's Parish has registration forms available.

 What is significant about the Latin Mass being available in a parish setting?

 Having the Traditional Latin Mass in a parish allows for not only the Latin Mass itself, but daily Mass (including all Holy Days of Obligation) and the availability of all the sacraments in their traditional forms.
 For example, weddings, funerals, baptisms, etc., will all be available in their traditional and very beautiful Latin rites.
 When a parishioner is in need of a priest to administer the traditional rites, such as for a sick or dying person, a priest will now be readily available.
 A parish will also allow the faithful to have greater participation in the life of the church and many opportunities for social activities with like-minded Catholics.

 Can I get involved in the new parish?

 Yes!
 In particular, singers and servers are being sought, even those who are interested but have no prior experience.
 Please contact us soon for information and to get connected—no obligation.

 What will happen to the existing community at St. Joseph Parish?